nickgraffis/hbedison/src/pages/staff.md

 ## Laura Huynh
 ### Assistant Coach Mens and Womens Water Polo
 Laura has been assisting Edison for the past five years.
 In addition to her work at Edison, she is a youth water polo coach at Vanguard Aquatics where she has lead the 10U & 12U girls teams for the past several years.
 In that time the team has reached the semifinals of National Junior Olympics every year, and the finals twice.

-## Ethan Galaz
-### Assistant Coach Mens and Womens Water Polo
-Ethan graduated from Edison High School in 2019 as an All Sunset League Player and All CIF Player.
-He began coaching at Edison in 2020.
-He currently attends San Jose State University.

-Outside of coaching, Ethan is a Lifeguard for the City of Huntington Beach.